 It uses artificial intelligence technology to identify plants and other species of flora that it has in its database.

 PlantSnap has a free version as well as a pro version with extra features.

 PlantSnap Pro is $3.99.
 It is the most expensive of similar apps.

-Overall I would definitely recommend this app because it is useful in many situations, just being generally interested in the name of a plant is one way, all the way to finding gardening tips on plants that you have you aren’t sure how to take care of.
+Overall I would definitely recommend this app because it is useful in many situations.
+Just being generally interested in the name of a plant is one aspect, but it also works for finding gardening tips on plants that you have you aren’t sure how to take care of.
 It really is a smart way to help protect the planet, snap by snap.